Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: ojasiewicz--Simon gradient inequalities for analytic and Morse--Bott functions

 \subsubsection{Gradient maps}

 We recall the following basic facts concerning gradient maps.

-\begin{prop}[Properties of gradient maps] (See \cite[Proposition 2.1.2]{Huang_2006}.)
-Let $\sU$ be an open subset of a Banach space, $\sX$, let $\sY$ be continuously embedded in $\sX^*$, and let $\sM:\sU \to \sY \subset \sX^*$ be a continuous map.
+\begin{prop}[Properties of gradient maps] (See Huang \cite[Proposition 2.1.2]{Huang_2006}.)
+Let $\sU$ be an open subset of a Banach space $\sX$, let $\sY$ be a Banach space that is continuously embedded in $\sX^*$, and let $\sM:\sU \to \sY \subset \sX^*$ be a continuous map.
 Then the following hold. \begin{enumerate} \item If $\sM$ is a gradient map for $\sE$, then

 \item If $\sM$ is of class $C^1$, then $\sM$ is a gradient map if and only if all of its Fr\'echet derivatives, $\sM'(x)$ for $x \in \sU$, are symmetric in the sense that